-For those of you who don’t jar your own jellies and jams, you may be unfamiliar with pectin.
-It is a polysaccaride that is found naturally in fruits like berries and when combined with sugar and heated up becomes a thickening agent.
-Before pectin, you would have to continuously reduce jam over heat to get it to the right consistency.
+Those of you who don't jar your own jellies and jams may be unfamiliar with pectin.
+It is a polysaccharide found naturally in fruits like berries and becomes a thickening agent when combined with sugar and heated up.
+Before pectin, you must continuously reduce jam overheating to get it to the right consistency.

 Found in most supermarkets but with a limited shelf life, you want to use a new box each year.
 I have found an excellent source describing just about everything you want to know about pectin here.

-I received an email from Robert N. asking about the availability of “No Sugar Pectin” for preparing raspberry jam.
+I received an email from Robert N. asking about the availability of "No Sugar Pectin" for preparing raspberry jam.
 I immediately contacted Chef Jennie Field, a graduate of Orlando Culinary Academy, Le Cordon Bleu Culinary Arts School in Florida.
-Here are Robert’s question and the Chef’s response:
+Here are Robert's questions and Chef's response:

 Chef Field's Response: